Hindlip Hall: Early history

-The house was originally built before 1575 to replace an earlier timber framed manor house in a brick construction with towers and large windows, by John Habington, an official in the court of Elizabeth I. John, his wife Catherine, and his three children Edward, Thomas and Dorothy were all Catholic Recusants.
-After their father's death in 1582, Sir Edward and Sir Thomas were involved in the Babington plot which hoped to put a Catholic queen on the throne.
+The house was originally built before 1575 to replace an earlier timber framed manor house in a brick construction with towers and large windows, by John Habington, an official in the court of Elizabeth I and his second wife Dorothy Bradbelt.
+During her visit to Worcester, Queen Elizabeth dined at Hindlip Hall on 16 August 1575.

+John Habington's three children Edward, Thomas and Dorothy were all Catholic Recusants.
+After their father's death in 1582, Sir Edward and Sir Thomas were involved in the Babington Plot which hoped to put a Catholic queen on the throne.
 Edward was beheaded but Thomas was shown mercy due to being godson to Queen Elizabeth I.

-During her visit to Worcester, Queen Elizabeth dined at Hindlip Hall on 16 August 1575.

 Priest holes

 After imprisonment, Thomas Habington and his wife, Mary, retired to Hindlip Hall, which they had adapted as a refuge with priest holes constructed for Catholic priests including some built by Nicholas Owen.
-Mary was the sister-in-law of Lord Monteagle.
+Mary was the sister of Lord Monteagle.
+In 1598, the house was searched by men looking for Edward Oldcorne.
+They found a point used to fasten his hose, which was unlike any of Thomas Habington's, but could not discover his hiding place in the gallery.

 When the Gunpowder plot was discovered, as a result of Lord Monteagle's letter, the Jesuit priest Edward Oldcorne was at Hindlip.
-Oldcome recounted, under interrogation, that on the 8 November 1605 there arrived Oswald Tesimond from Robert Wintour's who told Mr (H)Abington and himself that "he brought them the worst news that they had ever heard, and they were all undone."
+Oldcorne recounted, under interrogation, that on the 8 November 1605 there arrived Oswald Tesimond from Robert Wintour's who told Mr (H)Abington and himself that "he brought them the worst news that they had ever heard, and they were all undone."
 Tesimond said that certain people had intended to blow up the parliament house but they had been discovered a few days before.